Course structure

 Who can be my psychotherapist during training?

-Therapists need to be UKCP-registered psychotherapists, preferably in the Humanistic and Integrative College.
+Therapists need to be UKCP-registered psychotherapists, preferably in the Humanistic and Integrative College, although psychodynamic and psychoanalytical psychotherapists are also relevant.
 They do not need to be TA psychotherapists.

 Who can be my supervisor during training?